gumaerc-testorg/17.s916-january-iap-2020/content/pages/assignments.md

 _Second Memo_

-Pick a foreign country from the public opinion polls in the [Readings]({{< baseurl >}}/pages/readings) section (see session 6) and different from the last one you picked.
+Pick a foreign country from the public opinion polls in the {{% resource_link 04f2820d-a589-7975-b509-cecac99f2a14 "Readings" %}} section (see session 6) and different from the last one you picked.
 What explains variation in public trust of the military in that country over time?

 This memo is due during session 7.